RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 A typical pattern in microservice systems is that of replicating a stateless service many times to scale out and to provide resilience.
 In Kubernetes a Deployment can be used to create a ReplicaSet which will in turn create several copies of the same pod.
+Each update to the Deployment creates a new ReplicaSet under the covers allowing the Deployment to roll forward and back.

 Clients of such a replicated pod have challenges.
 Which pod to connect to?
 All of them?
 One of them?
 Which one?

 Kubernetes Services provide an abstraction designed to make it easy for clients to connect to a dynamic, replicated set of pods.
 The default Service type provides a virtual IP address, known as a Cluster IP, which clients can connect to.
-Behind the scenes the Linux kernel forward the connection to one of the pods in the set.
+Behind the scenes the Linux kernel forwards the connection to one of the pods in the set.

 ### Create some Pods

-Let's explore the operation of a basic service. to begin create a set of three pods running the httpd web server:
+Let's explore the operation of a basic service.
+To begin create a set of three pods running the httpd web server:

 ```